UVM10/ToDoList/CODE_CONVENTION.md

 - Variable's name:
     + Using `lower_snake_case`.
     + Variable's name must be noun or noun phrase and meaningful at least in its scope.
-    + Do not use the same name for 2 or more variables even if they aren't in the same scope.
 - e.g:
 ```c
 int id_current = 0;